juan-castrillon/banrep-procredit-CO/README.md

 1. Download the .py file
 2. Open in editor, IDE or notepad
-3. Look for the commented fields and input your Username and Password
+3. Look for the commented fields (lines 29 and 32) and input your Username and Password
 4. Run the file!

 # To make it faster